Happy Birthday to my blog.

 I started this blog on a whim, but a really good whim.

-It was a late summer’s eve in August last year, when I came across a few pins titled something like “How To Start A Blog”, “How To Make Money Online”, “How To Become Your Own Boss” and I was immediately drawn into a whole new online world, that I’d never before stepped foot into.
+It was a late summer’s eve in August almost two years ago, when I came across a few pins titled something like “How To Start A Blog”, “How To Make Money Online”, “How To Become Your Own Boss” and I was immediately drawn into a whole new online world, that I’d never before stepped foot into.

 The online business realm was completely new to me and I was intrigued.